victorigualada/surf-forecast-integration/README.md

 Blueprints are provided in `config/blueprints/automation/`:

-- `surf_spot_good_condition_notification.yaml`: Notifies your phone when good conditions are met for a spot.
+- `surf_incmoming_notification.yaml`: Notifies your phone when desired conditions are met for a spot.

 ## Translations